 ‘GO’ is not a Transact-SQL statement but a batch separator.
 It is a command identified by the sqlcmd and osql utilities and SQL Server Management Studio Code editor.
 SQL Server utilities read “GO” as a signal that they should send the current batch of TSQL statements to an instance of SQL Server.

-6. Mention the difference between DELETE statement and TRUNCATE statement?
+6. Mention the difference between the DELETE statement and TRUNCATE statement?

-With the use of DELETE and TRUNCATE command, all data will be lost in a table.
-The difference between DELETE statement and TRUNCATE statement is that,
+With the use of the DELETE and TRUNCATE command, all data will be lost in a table.
+The difference between the DELETE statement and TRUNCATE statement is that,

 •DELETE is used for conditional removal of data records from Tables.
 These operations are logged.